Letters sent through snail mail are the classic way to get in touch with and acknowledge donors.

-You can send letters by mail or through email–write letters by hand or type them up.
+You can send letters by mail or through email, and write letters by hand or type them up.

 With so many choices out there, you should make sure you cater your approach to the needs of your organization and the preferences of your donors.

-That way, thank yous will always be manageable on your organization’s end and well-received on your donors’.
+That way, your thank-yous will be manageable on your organization’s end and well-received on your donors’.

 Send Donor Acknowledgements Quickly

 Ideally, your donor thank-you letters should be sent out within two days of the initial donation.